Loomyle24/statistics-projects/README.md

 ## 🧠 About Me
 Welcome to project portfolio!
 I'm Lormel Bationo, a recent graduate from Western Washington University with a Bachelor of Science in Statistics.

-I'm always eager to learn, explore new ideas, and connect with others across disciplines.
-Whether you're working in public health, environmental science, business, or beyond
+I am always eager to learn, explore new ideas, and connect with others across various disciplines whether you're working in public health, sport,  environmental science, business, or statistical studies.
+I am proficient in analytical tools like Minitab, R, Python and SQL.
+I am currently enrolleds in online courses on Udemy on SQL, PowerBi well as Excell for data analysis.

-— I’m open to collaboration and welcome any feedback on my work.
+I am open to collaboration and welcome any feedback on my work.
+I genuinely welcome constructive feedback and see it as a valuable opportunity to grow both personally and professionally.

-Feel free to reach out if you're interested in working together or simply want to discuss data, methods, or insights!
+Feel free to reach out if you're interested in working together or simply want to discuss data, methods, or insights I would like to work on as many projects and use tools like SQL, Powerbi and Excell!